Frequently Asked Questions

 Where do I look to see if a class is still open?

-To see if a class that you want to take still has seats open, go to the WCU homepage, select the current students tab at the top of the page, then select class schedule.
-You then need to select the correct term and enter the class number.
+To see if a class that you want to take still has seats open, go to the WCU homepage, select the current students tab at the top of the page, then select Office of the Registrar.
+You then need to select course/class information.

 What is the G.P.A. requirement to be considered in good academic standing by the University?Students must maintain a 3.00 cumulative average to remain in good standing.